Build bigger, stronger and more impressive arms with perfect biceps curls

 Saying that you shouldn’t got too heavy isn’t an excuse to go light or go easy.
 You should push yourself to your maximum capacity.
 You just need to be able to control the entire rep. So select a weight that only just allows you to complete the final rep of the final set with perfect form.

-Are curls the best biceps move?
+Are biceps curls the best lift for big biceps?

-Generally speaking, 10-12 reps is going to be the sweet spot for hypertrophy (muscle growth), but if adding biceps size is your aim then you could work within the 6-15 rep range.
+Generally speaking, around 10-12 reps are going to be the sweet spot for hypertrophy (muscle growth), but if adding biceps size is your aim then you could work within the 6-15 rep range.
 There’s not a lot of value in doing 5 reps or fewer for your biceps.
 You’re better off using that strength-focused rep range for compound (multi-joint) exercises that also include your biceps, such as chin-ups and bent-over barbell rows.
 Unless there is a specific reason, you don’t want to do much work in the 15+ rep range because you’ll mainly be training muscle endurance.

-When should I do direct biceps exercises?
+When should I do direct biceps moves?